GET 5 FREE CLARITY TOOLS!

 It didn't happen suddenly, you just noticed it suddenly. - Seth Godin

-Hurrying and scurrying
+Hurrying and Scurrying

 We seem to have a default set to impatience.